aoktox/aws-pfsense-ami/README.md

-## Description
-Build and import a pfSense image for usage on AWS using Hashicorp Packer with Virtualbox backend.

-## Components
-Tools used when writing this repo
-- Packer 1.4.3
-- Terraform v0.11.14
-    - provider.aws v2.40.0
-    - provider.random v2.2.1
-- VirtualBox 6.0.12 r133076 (Qt5.6.3)
-- aws-cli/1.16.193 Python/2.7.10 Darwin/18.7.0 botocore/1.12.183

-## pfsense configuration
-pfSense config.xml contains the following modifications in config/config.xml (you can adjust this file before running packer command):
-- disabled LAN interface (single NIC mode)
-- Webinterface listens on port 8080
-- enabled OpenSSH on port 22
-- allow Webinterface and OpenSSH traffic on WAN interface from ANY source
-- disable HTTP_REFERERCHECK on Webinterface

-## How to use
-- Clone this repo
-- Set your AWS cli credential (you can use `awsudo`)
-- run `terraform apply` in repo root directory
-    - get s3 bucket name from `bucket_name` terraform output
-        - e.g : `bucket_name = vmimport-input-xxx`
-- run `packer build packer.json`
-    - Do not manually press keys inside virtualbox console.
-- Created images are placed in the `output` directory.
-    - Copy `vmdk` file from `output` directory to `vmimport s3 bucket`
-        - e.g : `aws s3 sync output s3://vmimport-input-xxx`
-- Make some adjustment on `import.json` file
-    - `BUCKET_PLACEHOLDER` should be replaced by s3 bucket name
-    - `KEY_PLACEHOLDER` should be replaced by vmdk file name from `output` directory
-- Run `aws ec2 import-snapshot --disk-container file://import.json`
-    - You will see json output contains `import-task-id`
-    - To view import progress, you can use `aws ec2 describe-import-snapshot-tasks --import-task-id import-snap-XXXXX`
-- DONE.
-You have successfully import virtualbox vm into aws snapshot.
-    - Wait, isn’t this a repo about creating ec2 image, not snapshot?
-        - It is indeed.
-Actually, packer provide `Amazon Import Post-Processor` that can automatically create ec2 AMI from packer artifact, and I implemented it in [3fffc0d](https://github.com/aoktox/aws-pfsense-ami/blob/3fffc0db6c00d282e71caa0fb05cbd948fc34bbc/packer.json#L90-L109) but somehow it gave me `"ClientError: No valid partitions.
-Not a valid volume."` and i have no time to debug that part.
-- To create AMI from snapshot, please refer to [this documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/creating-an-ami-ebs.html#creating-launching-ami-from-snapshot)
+# Purpose

+Build and import a pfSense image for usage on AWS using Hashicorp Packer with Virtualbox or KVM backend.

+# Information
+It is not intended that the repository will see any updates, bugs fixes or further adaption to new pfSense versions.
+Feel free to do whatever you like with it in your own fork.

+There are areas in the repository which should be considered as a draft, not finished or rushed.

+# License
+Unlicense

+# Instructions
+* Download a copy of the pfSense image `pfSense-CE-2.6.0-RELEASE-amd64.iso` to the `input/` directory and then run `packer build pfsenese-<qemu|vbox>.json`.
+* `remote-qemu-vnc.sh|remote-vbox-rdp.sh` can be used to view the build process.
+Do not manually press keys during viewing.
+* Created images are placed in the `output-<qemu|vbox>/` directory.
+* `aws/import-role/import-role.sh` contains the required roles for the AWS import processes.
+Policies need to be modified to match your AWS account.
+* `aws/ec2-snapshot.sh` is prepeared for importing the created image to AWS.
+Need to be adjusted to meet your configuration.
+* Create an EC2 Instance from the imported image.
+Before starting it, attach a second network interface (ENI) to the instance, otherwise pfSense will not come up properly.

+Depending on the build machine and available resources it might be necessary to adjust timings in the jsons for the keystrokes.
+This files build nicely on a NVME backed setup.

+# Configuration
+This pfSense config.xml contains the following modifications in `config/config.xml` compared to stock config:

+  * disabled dhcpd and dhcpdv6 (on LAN interface)
+  * Webinterface listens on port 7373
+  * OpenSSH listens on port 6736
+  * allow Webinterface and OpenSSH traffic on WAN interface from ANY source
+  * allow private network connections on WAN interface (for packer & testing)
+  * disable HTTP_REFERERCHECK for accessing WebInterface through ANY ip/dns
+  * enabled login on console

+As soon as your instance is up and running, __update the settings to suit your needs__!